To participate in E-school, the following requirements must be met:

 - See Technical Requirements for a complete detailed list.

-- AUP (Acceptable Use Policy): E-School expects students to follow the AUP policy of their school.
+- Additionally, E-School expects students to follow the Acceptable Use Policy of their school.

 4. Working Email Address